dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/pdf-reading-parameter.md

 var dpi: Int { get set }
 ```

-### type
+### rasterDataSource

-Set the target type of the image.
-The default type is page.
+Set the raster data source type of the image.
+The default type is pages.

 <div class="sample-code-prefix"></div>
 >- Objective-C